BlockchainInstituteChi/weteachblockchain.org/_collections/_lessons/hyperledger_lesson06.md

 Go is a scripting language which can be used to write Hyperledger chaincode. ( <a href="https://golang.org/doc/install">Install Here </a>)

 {% include callouts/terminal.html
-	title="Check that homebrew is installed"
+	title="Check that Go is installed"
 	user="alex@ubuntu"
 	directory="~/"
 	bodyText="go version"